Book of Documents: Textual history

 The history of the various versions of the Documents is particularly complex, and has been the subject of a long-running literary and philosophical controversy.

 Early references

-According to a later tradition, the Book of Documents was compiled by Confucius (551–479 BC) as a selection from a much larger group of documents, with some of the remainder being included in the Yizhoushu.
+According to a later tradition, the Book of Documents was compiled by Confucius (551–479 BC) as a selection from a much larger group of documents, with some of the remainder being included in the Yi Zhou Shu.
 However, the early history of both texts is obscure.
 Beginning with Confucius, writers increasingly drew on the Documents to illustrate general principles, though it seems that several different versions were in use.